wundertech657/Remote-Lab-Controller-/README.md

-# Razmond's Remote-Lab-Controller
+# Raymond's Remote-Lab-Controller
 This is my project for the Hack Club Blueprint.
-I wanted to buil this pro
+I wanted to build this because I really like chemical engineering, and many times I needed to control my laptop from a safe distance during a reaction, but I couldn’t.
+I also enjoy engineering in general, and I wanted to try some electrical and software engineering projects to learn more about this part of science.